cminers/braiins-os/docs/firmware.md

 ### boot

 The partition contains U-Boot *SPL* (Secondary Program Loader).
-This small boot loader is stripped-down version of U-Boot and do initial hardware configuration and load the larger, fully featured version of U-Boot.
+This small boot loader is a stripped-down version of U-Boot which can be used to do an initial hardware configuration and load the larger, fully-featured version of U-Boot.

 The *SPL* supports booting from SD and NAND configured for a DragonMint miner.

 ### uboot

 The U-Boot legacy uImage with minor modification to control loading Linux kernel from various sources (NAND, SD, ...).
-Default script supports following features:
+Default script supports the following features:

 * NAND boot,
 * SD boot,
-* auto recovery feature (return back previous firmware when new one does not work),
+* auto-recovery feature (return back previous firmware when new one does not work),
 * recovery mode (boot to special factory image),
 * factory reset (use recovery mode for resetting miner to default configuration),
 * environment overloading with *uEnv.txt*,